-(1) Market Information
+(1) Market Information. -

-(a) Principal market where the registrant's common equity is traded. - The Company is listed in the Philippine Stock Exchange (PSE).
+(a) Principal market where the registrant's common equity is traded.

+The Corporation is listed in the Philippine Stock Exchange.
 There has been no substantial trading since 1983 or 17 years.
-However in 2004, DMCI Holdings, Inc. (DMCI-HI) increased its shareholdings from 74.36% to 94.51%.
+DMCI Holdings, Inc. however in 2004 increased its shareholdings from 74.36% to 94.51%.
 The National Development Co.
 (NDC) shares were decreased from 21.27% to 4.55% shares and the others from 4.3% to 0.94% shares.
 None of them sold their shares hence, no substantial trading occurred.
-These changes in the percentage of holdings resulted from the equity restructuring of the Company's authorized capital stock and the subscription of DMCI-HI of 19,120,581 additional shares in 2004.
+These changes in the percentage of holdings resulted from the Equity Restructuring of the Corporation's authorized capital stock and the subscription of DMCI Holdings, Inc. of 19,120,581 additional shares in 2004.

-In February 2005, new additional shares of 46,875,000 were sold to the public by the Company in its international offer.
+In February 2005, new additional 46,875,000 shares were sold to the public by the Corporation in its international offer.
 Also in the same public offering, DMCI-HI as selling shareholder sold 58,171,000 reducing its shareholdings from 94.51% to 60%.

-Moreover in June 2010, by way of Stock Rights Offering, the Company offered for subscription 59,375,000 common shares (Offered Shares) to eligible existing stockholders at the ratio of 1:5 shares as of Record Date, July 1, 2010.
+Moreover in June 2010, by way of Stock Rights Offering, the Corporation offered for subscription 59,375,000 common shares (Offered Shares) to eligible existing stockholders at the ratio of 1:5 shares as of Record Date, July 1, 2010.